Nina Girado: Public image and reception

-Impact
+Reception

 Nina has been acknowledged for popularizing the acoustic phenomenon in the Philippines.
 According to The Philippine Star, "Nina deserves to be called as one of local music's treasures.
 Her album titled Nina Live! became a benchmark in acoustic recording."
 At the height of its success, the album's format has been adapted in the live recordings of artists including Freestyle, MYMP, Sitti, Christian Bautista, Rachelle Ann Go and Aiza Seguerra.
 Nina has also been considered as one of the pioneers of contemporary R&B in Pinoy pop.
 In addition to her musical style, she has been regarded as one of the country's top-selling female artists.
 Music critic Remy Umerez of Journal wrote, "Nina set the bar high for female singers of her generation with the multi-platinum success of her solo albums in the mid-2000s."
 In a review for All Good, Yugel Losorata of The Philippine Star opined that the album "reflects [Nina]'s mindset of thanking back the local music scene that has provided her blessings other lady acts can only dream of."
 Mega Philippines listed her as one of the Women to Watch in 2004.
 Her songs "Love Moves in Mysterious Ways", "Jealous", "I Didn't Mean to Make You Mine" and "Foolish Heart" were ranked 10th, 20th, 35th and 46th "Best Filipino Love Songs in English", respectively, based on a survey by Spinditty.

 Morissette has stated that Nina's rendition of "Foolish Heart" (2002) inspired her on the use of whistle register.
 She also credits Nina's toned-down vocal style as it influenced her to be "steady" [sic] in terms of singing.
 She paid tribute to Nina in one of her recorded live performances.
 Regine Velasquez has cited Nina as one of her favorite artists and has performed Nina's original songs in her live shows.
 Sarah Geronimo has also cited Nina as one of her favorite singers, stating that she personally wanted Nina as guest act for her 2005 concert The Other Side.
 Katrina Velarde has performed a medley of Nina's popular songs in one of her concerts.
 BTS leader RM, Seventeen's DK and Loona's Chuu have mentioned Nina's songs as some of their favorites.
 Several Asian pop artists have covered Nina's original songs.
 In 2009, South Korean boy band Super Junior recorded "What If" (2003) for their album Sorry, Sorry.
 "Someday" (2006) has been performed by South Korean singers Jessica Jung of Girls' Generation, Krystal Jung of f(x), Urban Zakapa, Kwon Jin-ah, Lee Jin-ah, Jun Hyo-seong, Japanese singer Yoshika and Mongolian singer Khulan.